alisianoi/tslot/README.rst

 Duration of One Day
 ===================

 #.
-Each day lasts 24 hours (TODO: learn about leap seconds/etc.)
-#.
-One table corresponds to one day, holds at most N hours of slots
+One table corresponds to one day
 #.
 A slot should be split if:

    - it lasts longer than one day